We may receive compensation when you click on links to products from our partners.

 It’s one thing to spend time looking for a job and it’s another to actually apply for a job that matches your experience. indeed.com makes it easy to apply, but there are a few things you will want to consider before applying.
 What to consider before applying:

-- Age of the Post: Remember from Part 1, try to keep you applications to jobs that have been posted 7 days or less (3 or less is ideal).
-On some of the listings (when you look at the details) it shows the number of applications to date.
+- Age of the Post: Remember from Part 1, try to keep your applications to jobs that have been posted 7 days or less (3 or less is ideal).
+On some of the listings (when you look at the details), it shows the number of applications to date.
 If that number is say, greater than 50, I would hesitate to send yours as well.

 - Private versus Public: We touched on this briefly yesterday but it is worth a revisit.
-I CANNOT STRESS ENOUGH – if you employer does not know you are looking for a job then KEEP YOUR PROFILE PRIVATE!
-If it is public, anyone can find you on Indeed.com.
-Give it a try, use “search for resumes”, use the advanced search and enter the name of your current or previous employer.
+I CANNOT STRESS ENOUGH – if your employer does not know you are looking for a job then KEEP YOUR PROFILE PRIVATE!
+If it is public, anyone can find you on indeed.com.
+Give it a try, use “search for resumes”, use the advanced search, and enter the name of your current or previous employer.
 It will list everyone at that company who has a resume posted.
 If you are unemployed or don’t care if your employer knows, then make your profile public.